fio-azahuanche/fio-azahuanche/README.md

 - 👋🏻 Hey There!
 I'm Fiorela, better known as Fio.

-- 🌱 I’m a frontend developer and currently learning Angular.
+- 💻 I’m a frontend developer, passionate about building projects from scratch.

-- 👀 I’m interesting in programming, machine learning and I'm improving my backend skills.
+- 🔧 I've worked extensively with Angular and React.
+Currently, I'm transitioning into a full stack role, focusing on Java.

+- 🌱 My love for programming keeps me eager to explore new languages and technologies.

-- 🔭 I’m looking to collaborate on interesting projects.
+- 🚀 I'm always open to collaborating on interesting and innovative projects.

 </span>

 <div align="center">